xEvickA/OnePose/README.md

 sh ./scripts/prepare_2D_matching_resources.sh
 ```

-[COLMAP](https://colmap.github.io/) is used in this project for Structure-from-Motion.
-Please refer to the official [instructions](https://colmap.github.io/install.html) for the installation.

 [Optional, WIP] You may optionally try out our web-based 3D visualization tool [Wis3D](https://github.com/zju3dv/Wis3D) for convenient and interactive visualizations of feature matches.
 We also provide many other cool visualization features in Wis3D, welcome to try it out.

 ```bash